 She is the co-coordinator of The Writer's Studio, a weekly workshop series sponsored by the Creative Writing Program, the Stanford Storytelling Project, and the Hume Center for Writing and Speaking.
 Find out more here.
-She also teaches in the Stanford Arts Intensive and online in Summer Session.

 More about On Swift Horses here.